OneEyeX/Trivia-API-Project-2-Nanodegree-Udacity/backend/README.md

 `POST '/categories'`

-- Sends a post request in order to add a new category (CHALLENGE 3)
+- Sends a post request in order to add a new category (added for CHALLENGE 3)
 - Request Body:

 ```json